apache/mesos/docs/containerizer-internals.md

 Composing containerizer will compose the specified containerizers (using agent flag `--containerizers`) and act like a single containerizer.
-This is an implementation of `composite` design pattern.
+This is an implementation of the `composite` design pattern.

 #### Docker Containerizer

-Docker containerizer manages containers using docker engine provided in the docker package.
+Docker containerizer manages containers using the docker engine provided in the docker package.

 ##### Container launch